coralblocks/CoralQueue/README.md

 The Demultiplexer allows a single producer thread sending messages to the demultiplexer and multiple consumer threads receiving messages from the demultiplexer, all running inside the same JVM. `Note that messages are not duplicated by the demultiplexer.` They are distributed among the consumer threads, in other words, a message is processed only once by one of the consumers. `Also note that the order that the consumers will process the messages is undetermined.`

+- Click [here](src/main/java/com/coralblocks/coralqueue/example/demultiplexer/Basics.java) for a basic example of using the Demultiplexer

 ## MpMc

 <img src="images/MpMc.png" alt="MpMc" width="50%" height="50%" />

 The MpMc (i.e. Multiple Producers / Multiple Consumers) allows multiple producer threads sending messages to the mpmc and multiple consumer threads receiving messages from the mpmc, all running inside the same JVM. `Note that messages are not duplicated by the mpmc.` They are distributed among the consumer threads, in other words, a message is processed only once by one of the consumers. `Also note that the order that the consumers will process the messages is of course undetermined.`

+- Click [here](src/main/java/com/coralblocks/coralqueue/example/mpmc/Basics.java) for a basic example of using the MpMc

 ## Broadcaster